MicrosoftDocs/power-automate-docs/articles/desktop-flows/getting-started-freeorg.md

   - enduser
 ---

-# Getting started with a work or school account
+# Get started with a work or school account

 Power Automate enables users to automate repetitive desktop tasks through a collection of pre-made actions.